pantrypoints/sp/content/en/research/countries/china/xi/chapter-03.md

 the establishment, improvement and consolidation of the socialist system cannot be separated from the Communist Party.
 To establish the Communist Party is to establish and consolidate the socialist system and uphold and develop socialism.
-Specific to China, socialism can only be led by the Communist Party of China, and the cause led by the Communist Party of China can only be a socialist cause.
-Upholding the leadership of the Communist Party of China and upholding socialism are organically unified and mutually reinforcing.
+Specific to China, socialism can only be led by the CCP, and the cause led by the CCP can only be a socialist cause.
+Upholding the leadership of the CCP and upholding socialism are organically unified and mutually reinforcing.
 Without the leadership of the Communist Party, the socialist cause will lose the necessary political, organizational, and ideological guarantees;
 without socialism, the Communist Party will not be able to practice its original aspiration and